omanoloneto/rmmz-plugin-i18n/README.md

    - When the game starts, the plugin will check all language files to ensure they have the same keys as the default language file.
 Missing keys will be added automatically.

 3. **Changing Language In-Game:**
-   - In the options menu, players can select the language using the directional keys.
+   - If "Add Language Menu" is set to `true`, players can select the language in the options menu using the directional keys.
    - The language name will be displayed using the `i18n-name` key from the language files.

-4. **Localizing Menus:**
+4. **Localizing Texts:**
-   - The plugin will automatically update the main menu and options menu to use the localized text based on the selected language.
+   - The plugin will automatically update the main menu, options menu, and other game texts to use the localized text based on the selected language.
+   - Use localization keys in your texts, like `${start-game}`, and they will be replaced with the appropriate translation.

 ## Example